Harry Hiestand: Tennessee and Notre Dame

+Return to Chicago Bears

-On January 10, 2018, Hiestand returned to the Bears after being hired by new head coach Matt Nagy as the offensive line coach.
+In January 2018, Hiestand returned to the Bears after being hired by new head coach Matt Nagy as the offensive line coach.

 Under Hiestand, the 2018 Bears allowed 33 sacks, tied for the eighth-fewest in the NFL.
-Center Cody Whitehair and left tackle Charles Leno Jr. were named to their first Pro Bowl to become the first Bears offensive linemen teammates to make the all-star game since 2006.
+Center Cody Whitehair and left tackle Charles Leno were named to their first Pro Bowl, the first Bears offensive linemen teammates to make the all-star game since 2006.

-In 2019, however, Chicago's offensive line allowed 43 sacks (12th most in the league) and helped the offense record just 91.1 rushing yards per game (sixth worst).
+In 2019, however, Chicago's offensive line allowed 43 sacks, 12th-most in the NFL, and helped the offense record just 91.1 rushing yards per game (sixth worst).
 Hiestand was fired on December 31.

+Return to Notre Dame

+He returned to Notre Dame as offensive line coach for the 2022 season, and announced his retirement in February 2023.

+Personal life

+Hiestand and his wife, Terri, have three sons, Michael, Matthew and Mark, and one daughter, Sarah.